Marcosaurios/martian-robots/README.md

 - **Prettier**: code formatter using ESlint rules established before.
 On save (if you're running VSCode).
 - **Commitlint**: a convention for commiting properly.
 Combined with Husky, pre-checks commits before pushing via hooks.
 - **Jest**: testing framework.
 Using TDD with every small feature grants a healthy and well-paced progress of the project.
+- **Express**: server framework.
+To provide service as a server, exposing routes over the internet to interact with the application.
+- **Docker**: deploying container.
+For deploying the app in a closed environment, production ready.

 ## todo list